linan1994/DRESIM/README.md

 The file SingleRepair allows one node repair at a time.
 The file SimultaneousRepair allows the repair of multiple nodes at the same time.

-Yalmip(https://yalmip.github.io/) is required to run the files.
+Yalmip (https://yalmip.github.io/) is required to run the files.
+Proper LP solvers such as Gurobi (https://www.gurobi.com/) are required.

 Factored graph and variable elimination are applied to obtain the suboptimal decision for large-scale interdependent infrastructure network.